nicru/SigemerXR/README.md

 1. Clone the project repository on your machine.
 2. Add it as a valid Unity project on Unity Hub.
-3. This project was developed using Unity 2022.3.34f1.
+3. This project was developed using Unity 2022.3.34f1 with Android Build Support.
 If you use a different version, compatibility issues might arise.
 These can be resolved, but it is not advised if an easy setup is desired.
 4. The rest of the dependencies should be downloaded by Unity Package Manager.
 5. Generate a running build from Unity build settings tab.
 6. Download to an Android device that supports Google's ARCore.
 [List of supported devices](https://developers.google.com/ar/devices).